Stuyvesant High School: Entrance examination

 Stuyvesant has a total enrollment of over 3,000 students and is open to residents of New York City entering ninth or tenth grade.
 Enrollment is based solely on performance on the three-hour Specialized High Schools Admissions Test, which is administered annually.
-Approximately 28,000 students took the test in 2017.
-The list of schools using the SHSAT has since grown to include eight of New York's nine specialized high schools.
+25,678 students took the test in 2024.
+The list of schools using the SHSAT includes eight of New York's nine specialized high schools.
 The test score necessary for admission to Stuyvesant has consistently been higher than that needed for admission to the other schools using the test.
-Admission is currently based on an individual's score on the examination and the pre-submitted ranking of Stuyvesant among the other specialized schools.
+Admission is based on the applicant's SHSAT score and their ranking of Stuyvesant among the other specialized schools.
 Ninth- and rising tenth–grade students are also eligible to take the test for enrollment, but far fewer students are admitted that way.
 The test covers math (word problems and computation) and verbal (reading comprehension) skills.
-Former Mayor John Lindsay and community activist group Association of Community Organizations for Reform Now (ACORN) have argued that the exam may be biased against African and Hispanic Americans, while attempts to eliminate the exam have been criticized as discriminatory against Asian Americans.
+Former Mayor John Lindsay and community activist group Association of Community Organizations for Reform Now (ACORN) have argued that the exam may be biased against African and Hispanic Americans, but attempts to eliminate the exam have been criticized as discriminatory against Asian Americans.

 Main entrance to Stuyvesant High School third buildings / campus on Chambers Street in Battery Park City of lower Manhattan since 1992, with open two-stories ground level gap, as seen in 2021.